filippovarini/sharktrack/sharktrack-user-guide.md

 This script takes approximately 6x the video speed.
 This is a time delay that we aim to remove in the future.

-On the other hand, this script is an alternative command to copy data.
+The good news is that this script is an alternative command to copy data.
 Therefore, researchers can use it to transfer data from GoPro SD cards to the laptop/drive.
 In this case, the time delay will be the same as currently experienced doing data transfer.

 #### So what should I do if I am doing GoPro BRUVS survey?
 1. Collect BRUVS videos